Eric Maschwitz: Life and work

 From August 1939, he was a postal censor in Liverpool.
 From November 1939, he served with the Secret Intelligence Service (SIS)/MI-6 D Section (sabotage).
 In 1940, he briefly worked to establish a resistance organization in Beverley, Yorkshire, and for Army Welfare in London before being assigned to the Special Operations Executive (SOE).
 In 1940 he was commissioned into the Intelligence Corps.
 He was then sent to New York City to work for the British Security Coordination (BSC).
 In 1942, he returned to London, briefly supervising radio programmes for the troops.
 He then transferred to the Political Warfare Executive (PWE).
 He ended the war as chief broadcasting officer with the 21st Army Group, leaving the army as a lieutenant-colonel.
 Maschwitz, along with Major John MacMillan (members of "No 1 Field Broadcasting Unit"), was responsible for taking over the "Reichssender Hamburg" on 3 May 1945.

 This requisition enabled the British occupation troops to start broadcasting programmes for their soldiers in northern Germany, and was the nucleus for the British Forces Network (BFN), inaugurated with Maschwitz's help in July 1945, eventually to become the British Forces Broadcasting Service (BFBS).

 In 1947, Maschwitz became chairman of the Songwriters' Guild of Great Britain, which was founded by Ivor Novello, Sir Alan Herbert, Eric Coates, Haydn Wood, Richard Addinsell and others, for the encouragement and protection of British popular music.
 He was the first Vice Chair and Chairman from July 1948 for one year, and again between December 1954 and April 1958.

 In 1958, near the start of the BBC/ITV ratings wars, he rejoined the BBC as Head of Television Light Entertainment.
-About the job he said, "I don't think the BBC is a cultural organisation.
-We've got to please the people.
-The job of a man putting on a show is to get an audience."
-By 1962, he was serving as assistant to the BBC's Controller of Programmes, and it was in this capacity that he requested the recently formed BBC Survey Group to examine possible ideas for a science fiction drama series; the results of the study led to the creation of Doctor Who the next year.